Gina Carano holds a glass of wine in a quiet scene – haywire review

 Haywire is great.

-The writing, directing, editing, casting, soundtrack/scoring and acting is fantastic.
-The fights are awesome.
+The writing, directing, editing, casting, soundtrack/scoring and acting are all fantastic.
+Moreover, the fights are awesome.

 Steven Soderbergh may be my favorite director.
 His movies never disappoint.

-Side Effects podiums amongst the top three films of 2013.
-You may know him from the Oceans Eleven franchise, Traffic or Out of Sight.
+For instance, Side Effects podiums amongst the top three films of 2013.
+You may also know him from the Oceans Eleven franchise, Traffic or Out of Sight.

-Gina Carano’s biography on IMDB claims Soderbergh, “wrote the role of Mallory Kane specifically for her,” though the screenplay’s written by Lem Dobbs (who also wrote The Limey, another famous Soderbergh flick.)
+Interestingly, Gina Carano’s biography on IMDb claims Soderbergh “wrote the role of Mallory Kane specifically for her,” though the screenplay’s written by Lem Dobbs (who also wrote The Limey, another famous Soderbergh flick).

-I knew I recognized Gina C. She plays a great character in Fast & Furious 6!
+I knew I recognized Gina C. Turns out she plays a great character in Fast & Furious 6!

 Others may know her as the famous MMA fighter.